erthward/phen_asynch/README.md

 # < PUT TITLE HERE >
 ### < PUT CITATION HERE >
 This repo contains all the code used to produce the analysis for this paper and for its precursor, chapter 3 of my PhD dissertation.

-Code was written by me (Drew Ellison Terasaki Hart), with input from Lauren Di Maggio and Thao-Nguyen Bui.
+Code was written by me (Drew), with contributions from Lauren Di Maggio and Thao-Nguyen Bui.

-It is made freely available under the MIT License, to be distributed and/or modified with proper attribution.
+Code is made freely available under the MIT License, to be distributed and/or modified with due attribution.

 Data are archived **PUT DATA DOI HERE**

-Any questions, concerns, or other interests can be directed to me at: drew *dot* hart *at* berkeley *dot* edu.
+Any questions, concerns, interests, or requests can be directed to me at: drew *dot* hart *at* berkeley *dot* edu.